Uncompahgre National Forest: Recreation

 The varied climate, sparse population, and abundance of sun make the Uncompahgre National Forest popular with jeepers, atv'ers, sight seers, and hikers.
 A common recreational activity within the Forest boundaries is scenic driving, thanks in part to the Million Dollar Highway.
 Some other local attractions include Trout Lake and Bridal Veil Falls, near Telluride.

 There are several dirt roads within the Uncompahgre; some are mining roads left from the 1800s mineral rush, others are occasionally used by the Forest Service.
 Paved roads include the San Juan Skyway, Alpine Loop, the Unaweep-Tabeguache Scenic and Historic Byway and Owl Creek Pass, which is gravel.

-In 2024 the Grand Mesa, Uncompahgre and Gunnison National Forests purchased the West Gold Hill Dinosaur Track site near Ouray, Colorado.
+In 2024 the Grand Mesa, Uncompahgre and Gunnison National Forests purchased the West Gold Hill Dinosaur Tracksite near Ouray, Colorado.
 The trackway includes 134 fossilized footsteps of a sauropod from the Late Jurassic.
 It is the world's only existing example of a 270-degree looped turn and has the most continuous steps.